quantori/FastqHeat/README.md

 ## How it works

-This program takes either an SRA study identifier or run id, *or* a name of a `.txt` file containing SRA study identifiers or runs ids on separate lines.
+This program takes either an SRA study identifier or run id, *or* path to a `.txt` file that contains SRA study identifiers or runs ids on separate lines.
 It will then download the relevant files directly, or delegate downloading to `fasterq-dump` or Aspera CLI.
 This program will also take care of checksum verification of the downloaded files and retry failed downloads.